atomjump/loop-server/README.md

 **serverTimezone**: Change this to the location of the physical server eg. Pacific/Auckland

+**delayFeeds**: Delays any API or feed download access for this number of seconds.
+The default is 1200 seconds or 20 minutes.

 **deleteDeletes**: Set to true by default, this means any user action to delete a message removes it completely from the database.
 If for your records you are required to keep hidden messages, set to false.

 **loadbalancer**: Required for a production setup - any number of machines.
 Can be blank in a staging setup.